Skip to main content

 This series is automatically populated with publications deposited by UC Irvine Samueli School of Engineering Electrical Engineering and Computer Science researchers in accordance with the University of California’s open access policies.
 For more information see Open Access Policy Deposits and the UC Publication Management System.

-Cover page of 1.7-micron Optical Coherence Tomography Angiography for diagnosis and monitoring of Hereditary Hemorrhagic Telangiectasia - A pilot study
+Cover page of 1.7-micron Optical Coherence Tomography Angiography for Diagnosis and Monitoring of Hereditary Hemorrhagic Telangiectasia - A Pilot Study

-1.7-micron Optical Coherence Tomography Angiography for diagnosis and monitoring of Hereditary Hemorrhagic Telangiectasia - A pilot study
+1.7-micron Optical Coherence Tomography Angiography for Diagnosis and Monitoring of Hereditary Hemorrhagic Telangiectasia - A Pilot Study

 Objective

-Develop a multi-functional imaging system that combines 1.7μm optical coherence tomography/angiography (OCT/OCTA) to accurately interrogate Hereditary Hemorrhagic Telangiectasia (HHT) skin lesions.
+Develop a multi-functional imaging system that combines 1.7 µm optical coherence tomography/angiography (OCT/OCTA) to accurately interrogate Hereditary Hemorrhagic Telangiectasia (HHT) skin lesions.

 Methods